On a mission to 'Reduce, Re-Use, Repair' electronic items in Weston-Super-Mare and surrounding areas.

 I have nearly 40 years of experience in electronics and electrical engineering.
 When not working on domestic items, I work in the entertainment industry maintaining and repairing specialist lighting and sound equipment for concerts and other shows.
 I specialise in fixing things at component level, meaning diagnosis and replacement of individual faulty parts on a printed cicuit board (PCB).
 Often working without schematics, I trace faults using a range of diagnostic techniques and use soldering and rework methods to replace all kinds of electronic components.

 I don't deal in items or have storage for stuff.
 I don't take donated items or buy faulty equipment for spares or repair but if you want something working again then I can help.
+The only items that I may buy are genuine games console controllers that I fix and provide to my local customers.

 One common situation is when a potential customer hopes that the lovely old bit of kit they were given or picked up at a car boot sale will be working once again with a few tweaks.
 Chances are that there are a whole bunch of things that need tweaking/replacing on an item of this age and that the job is not a cheap fix.
+Anything several decades old and reasonably complex is not going to give you much change from £100 at minimum - we are into 'restoration' at this point.